Kansans encouraged to get tested after holiday celebrations

 ‘Go Get Tested’ is hoping people come get tested through their quick and free process.
 All you have to do is sign-up online.

-“Your test takes five to ten minutes and you’re on your way and results are sent via SMS and e-mail,” Abdulhadi explained.
+“Your test takes five to 10 minutes, and you’re on your way and results are sent via SMS and e-mail,” Abdulhadi explained.

 Results are expected within 48 to 96 hours of taking the test.